LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/meshing_ITER.rst

 Now we will check the generated mesh.
 Switch over to the DivGeo tab and if you have closed DivGeo, reopen it and if you wish dock it.

-Load the DivGeo file.
+:menuselection:`File --> Open` the last DivGeo file :file:`baserun/ITER_baseline2008.dg`.

-In DivGeo click on :menuselection:`File --> Import --> Mesh` and open ``*.dg.sno`` file.
+Then in DivGeo click on :menuselection:`File --> Import --> Mesh` and open last generated :file:`*.sno` file.
 Note that DG can only read files in the Sonnet format (\*.sno).

 .. image:: carre_ITER_10.png